Martiless/flawlesscooking/README.md

 ### Font:

-The font pairing for this website was [Italianno](https://fonts.google.com/specimen/Italianno?preview.text=Love%20Running%20&preview.text_type=custom&query=ita) [Roboto](https://fonts.google.com/specimen/Roboto?preview.text=Love%20Running%20&preview.text_type=custom&query=ro) and [Amatic SC](https://fonts.google.com/specimen/Amatic+SC?query=Amatic+SC), all of which were imported from [Google Fonts](https://fonts.google.com/), with a backup font family of Sans-Serif incase there were any issues with the imported fonts
+The font pairing for this website was [Italianno](https://fonts.google.com/specimen/Italianno?preview.text=Love%20Running%20&preview.text_type=custom&query=ita) [Roboto](https://fonts.google.com/specimen/Roboto?preview.text=Love%20Running%20&preview.text_type=custom&query=ro) and [Amatic SC](https://fonts.google.com/specimen/Amatic+SC?query=Amatic+SC), all of which were imported from [Google Fonts](https://fonts.google.com/), with a backup font family of Sans-Serif in case there were any issues with the imported fonts

 *Italianno* was used as the font in the header section of the website. *Amatic SC* was used for all headings throughout the website with *Roboto* being used for all the text areas.

 ### Images:

-Alot of the imagery on this site was sourced from [Pexel](https://www.pexels.com/) with a number of real live images too.
+A lot of the imagery on this site was sourced from [Pexel](https://www.pexels.com/) with some real life images too.
-All the images that were sourced from Pexel were uploaded to the site initally and were placed on the gallery page.
+All the images that were sourced from Pexel were uploaded to the site initially and were placed on the gallery page.
 However, after testing the site on a number of people it was said the images were taking too long to load and slowing down the Gallery page.
-To inhance the user experience on the Gallery page all the Pexel images were compressed and uploaded again.
+To enhance the user experience on the Gallery page all the Pexel images were compressed and uploaded again.
 This meant that the quality of the image was still high while the page loaded quicker making it a nicer experience for any potential user.

 ***
 [Back to top](#Flawless-Cooking-Cookery-School)

 ## Features:
-There are a number of features on this site to help users get the most out of their visit to the site.
+There are several features on this site to help users get the most out of their visit to the site.

 ### General:
 #### Header and Navigation:
 Each page has a Header and Navigation bar section.
-This section is at the top of each page and moves down as the user scrolls down the page allowing them to navigate between pages with out the need to scroll back to the top.
-The navigation bar consisted of links to an *About* page, a *Recipes* page and a *Gallerys*, as well as a *Home* button that brings the user back to the landing page.
+This section is at the top of each page and moves down as the user scrolls down the page allowing them to navigate between pages without the need to scroll back to the top.
+The navigation bar consisted of links to an *About* page, a *Recipes* page and a *Gallery*, as well as a *Home* button that brings the user back to the landing page.
 ![Header and Nav bar](assets/readme-images/Header-and-nav.png)
 #### Footer:
 Each page also has a footer element.
-This contains links to the schools social media pages, i.e Facebook and Instagram, along with an email button that allows a user to send an email to the school from their own email account.
-All of this icon, when clicked will open in a new tab.
+This contains links to the school's social media pages, i.e Facebook and Instagram, along with an email button that allows a user to send an email to the school from their email account.
+All of these icons, when clicked will open in a new tab.
 ![Social Media Icons](assets/readme-images/social-media-buttons.png)
 ### Home page:
 The *Home* page contains all the header and footer features mentioned above.
 #### Main Section:
-In the main section of the *Home* page there is main image (or hero image) followed by an introductionary section, which contains an image, paragraph about the school and a timetable for classes.
+In the main section of the *Home* page, there is the main image (or hero image) followed by an introductory section, which contains an image, a paragraph about the school and a timetable for classes.
 ![Main section](assets/readme-images/Class-times.png)

 #### Enquiry Form: